simonwep/openvpn-pihole/README.md

 After this is done you'll find two new folders inside of this repository - the `/openvpn` folder will contain all of your certificates as well as an easy-rsa configuration file.
 `/pihole` will contain the content of `/etc/pihole` and `/etc/dnsmasq.d`.

+> Until [this issue](https://github.com/moby/moby/issues/32582) has been resolved I'll be using mounted host directories for the sake of simplicity.

 If you want to migrate settings, or your query-database you can now copy it into the corresponding folder in `/pihole` :)
 The PiHole admin dashboard can only be reached through the vpn.
 If you want to change your admin-dashboard-password you can do that in the [docker-compose](docker-compose.yml) file.